imrahulkant/python-programs/02-Random_password_generator/README.md

 # 02 Random Password Generator

- This Python Program was made using Python Library functions like 'string' & 'random'.
+ This Python Program was made using Python Library functions like `string` & 'random'.

 * `string.ascii_letters`